Cbanzaime23/Christian-sCV/README.md

   <h2>Projects</h2>
     <ul>
       <li>Exploratory Data Analysis of Repeat Chat Transactions for an Entertainment Production Company</li>
-      <li>Building of Attrition Early Warning System for the Agents working for an Insurance Company</li>
+      <li>Building of Attrition Early Warning System for the Agents for clients Insurance, Healthcare and Travel Industry.
+From Raw Data, to Insights and the actual system that predicts the likelyhood of Agents to Attrite in the next couple months</li>
+      <li>Exploratory and Diagnotic Analysis for different clients that aims to address the causal factors of different metrics(CSAT, Attrition, Repeat Call Rate, etc) in order for the client to have informed decision on improving those metrics</li>
       <li>Building of Automated Reporting Systems for WFM that significantly reduces the report creation from 3 Hours to 15 Minutes on a Daily Basis</li>
     </ul>